 - Leading the Way: By supporting Simpol, you are joining a growing body of parliamentarians, statesmen, economists and thought leaders who realise that the world needs a way out of its present dilemma and that neither the UN nor traditional party politics, important though they are, can deliver on global challenges.
 You came into politics to make a positive difference to the world.
 Supporting Simpol offers you a complementary way to do that.

 So please sign the Simpol Pledge online now.

 Yes.
 But why would you want to?

 - Since Simpol's policies remain to be developed and wouldn't be implemented until all or sufficient nations support the campaign, they remain only a potential.
-Your, or your party's support for Simpol at this stage therefore represents support only in principle.
-So there is no risk and there can be no conflict between Simpol and your party's policies.
+Your or your party's support for Simpol at this stage therefore means supporting Simpol only in principle.
+So there is no risk and there can be no conflict with your party's policies.

 - If you sign the Pledge, your national Simpol organisation will normally publicise that Pledge to all its supporters, so indicating who they should give strong voting preference to at the next election.
 But if you decided to cancel your Pledge, we would, of course, publicise that too.
 So, to cancel your Pledge makes no sense.
 It would only invite our growing block of supporters not to vote for you.

 - Bear in mind, too, that one or more of your political competitors in your constituency may sign the Pledge.
 So, if you were to cancel your Pledge, you would only be putting yourself at a competitive disadvantage.